3 Tips for Backpack Safety

 Children—or anyone—should follow these simple tips when wearing a backpack.

 Use of one strap causes one side of the body to bear the weight of the backpack.
-By wearing two shoulder straps, the weight of the backpack is better distributed.
+By wearing two shoulder straps, the weight of the backpack is better distributed across the shoulders.

-Wear the backpack over the strongest mid-back muscles
+2. Wear the backpack over the strongest mid-back muscles.

 Pay close attention to the way the backpack is positioned on the back.
 It should rest evenly in the middle of the back.
 Shoulder straps should be adjusted to allow the child to put on and take off the backpack without difficulty and allow free movement of the arms.
 Straps should not be too loose, and the backpack should not extend below the low back.

 Keep the load at 10-15% or less of the child's bodyweight.
-Carry only those items that are required for the day.
+Carry only those items that are required for the day or find a new lightweight backpack.
 Organize the contents of the backpack by placing the heaviest items closest to the back.
 Some students have two sets of books so as not to have to carry the heavy books to and from school.
+A backpack with wheels can also help if the child has to carry greater than 15% of their bodyweight.

 How a Physical Therapist Can Help